“CLOUDS IN MY COFFEE.”

 And that someone — Carly Simon —- took note of what he said, and then let it become part of her creative process, eventually putting it down on paper.
 The “clouds in her coffee” were not the literal clouds Mernit had glimpsed but something metaphorical, an image of longing-filled illusion and transience: “I had some dreams, they were clouds in my coffee.”

 “You’re So Vain” is, of course, about being jilted by a narcissistic and wealthy egomaniac.
 The natural assumption of listeners was it was about being jilted romantically .
 Since Simon had had a series of famous lovers, for years listeners speculated about which one was the “you.”
 Was the vain ex-boyfriend Simon referred to her ex-husband, James Taylor?
 Was it Warren Beatty?
-(Beatty is said to suspected it was him, and Simon did disclose that one line referenced her Beatty experience) Mick Jagger?
-In one interview decades later she explained that an early draft of the song had been about a non-famous boyfriend, by the name of Ben, but she still played coy about who the final “you” was.
+(Beatty is said to have suspected it was him, and Simon did disclose that one line referenced her Beatty experience… though she didn’t say which line it was).
+Was it Mick Jagger?
+In one interview decades later she explained that an early draft of the song had been about a non-famous boyfriend, by the name of Ben.
+But she still played coy about who the final “you” was.

-Possibly she did nothing to definitely dispel the rumors and speculation because all the gossipy Peeping Tomi-ish wondering fed interest in the song.
+Possibly she did nothing to definitely dispel the rumors and speculation because all the gossipy Peeping Tom-ish wondering fed interest in the song.
 But also, possibly she played it close to the chest because the real story was less relatable to most of us.
-Finally, after 38 years she finally confessed: though it had a number of roots, it was primarily about being jilted professionally, not romantically.
+Finally, after 38 years. she finally confessed: though “You’re So Vain” had a number of roots, it was primarily about being jilted professionally, not romantically.
 The individual who was the most “so vain” turned out not to be an ex, but the fabulously wealthy, notoriously egocentric, and powerful producer David Geffen, who also happens to be gay, and who in Simon’s estimation chose to promote Joni Mitchell above her.

-Now, follow closely the process of this.
-For it makes clear something my late father first told me, and which I harp on with students all the time: nothing is wasted on the writer.
+So, follow closely.
+This process is the seven-step route all creative ventures travel, from embryonic idea to completion.
+It also makes clear something my late father first told me, and which I harp on with students all the time: nothing is wasted on the writer.

 1. It always starts with noticing.